nix-community/crate2nix/docs/src/content/docs/90_reference/10_runtime_dependencies.md

 title: Runtime Dependencies
 ---

-crate2nix uses `cargo metadata` at runtime.
+crate2nix uses `cargo metadata` at runtime when generating `Cargo.nix`.

 Depending on the situation it also calls out to